 - Underlying health conditions

-The challenge of how to calm an anxious dog comes in the variety of symptoms and learning to recognize them.
+The challenge to calm an anxious dog comes in a variety of symptoms and learning to recognize them.

 Clinical signs of stress

-It helps to have a sense of familiarity with your dog’s typical behaviors and responses to be able to recognize the triggered responses.
+It helps to have a sense of familiarity with your dog’s typical behaviors and responses to recognize the triggered responses.

 The clinical signs of stress include the following: